 - Use a dado set for rabbets and groves cuts

-- A miter gauge and fence is for precise cuts
+- A miter gauge and fence are for precise cuts

 Bench Saw vs Table Saw Cost